-Accessible Sexual Health is driven to help disability providers feel comfortable and confident supporting the sexuality of disabled individuals.
+Accessible Sexual Health is driven to help disability providers, therapists, educators, and others feel comfortable and confident supporting the sexuality of disabled individuals.

 "ASH was able to provide consultation and develop concrete, trauma-informed strategies for supporting healthy expressions of sexuality.
 Our front-line staff were thankful to have new language and tools to bring to families/providers of individuals who need this kind of support to access healthy sexuality and relationships."

 - Eileen Slade, LCSW

 We conduct a survey of your staff to determine their confidence and competence of sexual health topics.

 Survey results are then written up in a report with recommendations for further training.

 1 hour meeting to discuss survey results with your staff leaders.

 1 hour of live or live-online staff training customized to increase your staff’s confidence and competence.